Transport coefficients of the heavy quark in the domain of the non-perturbative and non-eikonal gluon radiation: Introduction

 The two processes that control the dynamics of the HQ in the medium constitute 1) $2\rightarrow 2$ collisions of the HQ with the medium particles and 2) $2\rightarrow 3$ gluon bremsstrahlung processes.
 While the first process principally measures the thermalisation of the HQ at lower momenta region, $p_Q\simeq \sqrt{3MT}$~\cite{rappjhep2020}, the second one becomes increasingly significant at higher HQ momenta.
 Medium-induced gluon radiation off the HQ has been comprehensively investigated in various literature~\cite{gossiauxjpg2010,armestoprd2004,zhangprl2004,djordjevicprc2008,dasprc2010,abirprc2016,duprd2018}.
 They described the process by soliciting the perturbative QCD (pQCD) technique concentrating on the domain of phase space where nonperturbative QCD (npQCD) effects remain subdued.

 Though pQCD can, successfully, explain the HQ experimental observables such as the nuclear modification factor ($R_{AA}$) and the elliptic flow ($v_2$) at higher HQ transverse momenta ($p_T$) regions, it fails to do so at the low to intermediate $p_T$ region of these data.
 Also, the physics near the critical temperature renders it necessary to understand the npQCD effects on the properties of the HQ dynamics.
 Although, lattice QCD describes the HQ dynamics most accurately, there are various limitations to use this approach for a full QCD medium, as yet.
 Therefore, studies~\cite{heesprc2006,grecoprl2008,aichelinprc2008,friesprc2012,alamjpg2013,songprc2015,beraudoepjc2015,scardinaprc2017,shaoepjc2018,xuprc2018,choprc2020} have been performed to estimate the non-perturbative transport coefficients of the HQ within the infra-structure of the pQCD.
 The T-matrix approach to calculate the HQ transport coefficients at low temperatures(closer to the critical temperature, $T_c$) has refined the method by making use of the interaction potential elicited from the finite-temperature lattice QCD studies and thus has taken a successful step towards computing the heavy quark transport coefficients in the low $p_T$ region~\cite{grecoprl2008,friesprc2012,liuprc2019}.
 Another approach has been proposed in Ref.~\cite{caoplb2023} in which a parameterized Cornell type HQ potential is assumed to work as an effective gluon propagator for the interaction of HQ with the medium partons to calculate HQ transport coefficients.
-A later study~\cite{madniplb2023} estimated the diffusion coefficient of a non-relativistic HQ using the Gribov-Zwanziger technique.
+Some later studies estimated the diffusion coefficients~\cite{madniplb2023} of a non-relativistic HQ using and the energy loss of a fast moving parton~\cite{yusufprd2024} and the Gribov-Zwanziger technique.